zNightlord/Blendbench/README.md

-# Modelbench-py-json
+# Blendbench

-A Python plugin? addon? extension for modelbench to convert Minecraft json file.
+A plugin? addon? extension for modelbench to convert Minecraft json file and backwards. *currently as a standalone run with python*

+TODO:
-***UV not Done***
+- ***UV not Done***
+- Code cleanup
+- Intergrate as Blender addon

 Needed python with numpy to run.